Iran nuclear talks extended, source says 48 hours left for deal

 The comprehensive deal under discussion is aimed at curbing Tehran's most sensitive nuclear work for a decade or more, in exchange for relief from economic sanctions that have slashed Iran's oil exports and crippled its economy.

-The United States and its allies fear Iran is using its civilian nuclear program as a cover to develop a nuclear weapons capability.
-Iran says its program is peaceful.
+The United States and its allies fear Iran is using its civilian nuclear programme as a cover to develop a nuclear weapons capability.
+Iran says its programme is peaceful.

 An agreement would be the most important milestone in decades towards easing hostility between the United States and Iran, enemies since Iranian revolutionaries captured 52 hostages in the U.S. embassy in Tehran in 1979.

-It would be an important achievement for U.S. President Barack Obama and Iran's pragmatist president, Hassan Rouhani, but both leaders face skepticism from hardliners at home.
+It would be an important achievement for U.S. President Barack Obama and Iran's pragmatist president, Hassan Rouhani, but both leaders face scepticism from hardliners at home.

 The latest extension to Friday left open the possibility an agreement would not arrive in time for the deadline to allow an expedited, 30-day review of a deal by the U.S. Congress.